The King's Speech

 Parents Need to Know

-Parents need to know that this engrossing, fact-based drama -- which is rated R primarily for a few scenes of strong language (including one "f"-word-filled outburst) -- has inspiring and empowering messages about triumphing over your fears.
+Parents need to know that The King's Speech is an engrossing, fact-based drama that's rated R primarily for a few scenes of strong language (including one "f"-word-filled outburst).
+It has inspiring and empowering messages about triumphing over your fears.
 An indie about a king who stutters might not seem like typical adolescent fare, but don't judge a movie by the brief synopsis: Teens will enjoy it as much as the grown-ups will if they give it a chance.
 In addition to the swearing, there's some social drinking, but that all fades in comparison to the movie's surprisingly moving themes of hope and perseverance.
 Note: An edited version of the movie that removes/lessens some of the strongest language has been rated PG-13 and released separately.

 Credit, too, goes to director Tom Hooper and screenwriter David Seidler, who himself conquered a stutter and was inspired by the king.
 They have created characters so rich that they compel viewers to rush to the Web for some post-viewing research.
 We know a lot about today's royals, but they don't hold a candle to their predecessors -- or at least to the ones portrayed here.
 The movie makes history and self-help irresistible.
 Bottom line?
 The King's Speech is superb.

-Families can talk about the movie's messages.
+Families can talk about the messages in The King's Speech.
 What are viewers meant to take away from watching?